billafy/handwriting-generator/README.md

 # Handwriting Generator

-A title is self-explanatory.
+The title is self-explanatory.
 This application generates handwritten characters on a notebook page which you can save as an image.

 ### File structure